Last Updated on July 27, 2020

 But the tradition lives on and with local love and flavor at Southern Craft Butchers.
 Lafayette Village’s (and Raleigh’s) only whole animal butchery also includes delicious made-to-order sandwiches!

 If there was an award for “Best Smells at Lafayette Village,” Savory Spice Shop would contend for it.
 With over 400 spices and herbs and 140 blends ground fresh, Savory Spice Shop has every foodie chef in mind.

 Whether you’re popping by with a recipe in mind or you’re browsing, Bob and Cindy Jones are happy to help.
 Grab a recipe card floating around the shop to try out something new and exciting.

 The Olive Wagon features 50 varieties of cold-pressed, flavored, specialty oils from Italy, Spain, Greece, and Morocco.
 Since they allow tasting before buying, you are literally able to sample your way across some of the world’s best culinary countries.

 That ensures shoppers are getting the best possible oil for their taste buds.

 If the unique designs and layout of Lafayette Village don’t draw you in at first, these worldly flavors for your meal out and at home should have you hooked.

 We’re excited to continue visiting this North Raleigh foodie paradise and hope you enjoy it, too.

 If you’ve been before, did we miss your favorite spot?
 Tell us your favorite way to shop, dine, and explore through Lafayette Village.

-Special thanks to Zanyu, Driftwood, and Tabletop Media for providing us with complimentary meals when visiting.
+Special thanks to Zanyu and Driftwood Cantina for providing us with complimentary meals when visiting.
 All opinions within this article are our own.